Rosuav/Gypsum/plugins/README.rst

 Note that constructing more than one of a stock object on a given window is not guaranteed to work, and may result in signals not being connected correctly.

+Call stock_menu_bar with any number of menu title strings.
+It will locate all constants of the form "menu_foo_bar" and attach menu items to the Foo menu.
+(On update, new items will be added, but expired ones currently won't be removed.
+This may change in the future.)

 In addition to the regular GTK2 objects, Gypsum provides a few of its own widgets for use on windows and configdlgs.
 These are mostly thin wrappers around existing widgets, designed to play more nicely with the rest of Gypsum.